amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- http://apprize.info/javascript/20lessons/20lessons.files/image052.jpg -->
 <!-- https://cdn2.iconfinder.com/data/icons/furniture-12/48/drawer-cabinet-closet-shelf-cabin-cupboard-furntiure-512.png -->

 Depending on the programming language, arrays have some differences.
 For some dynamic languages like JavaScript and Ruby, an array can contain different data types: numbers, strings, words, objects, and even functions.
-In typed languages like Java/C/C++, you have to predefine the size of the Array and the data type.
+In typed languages like Java/C/C++, you have to predefine the Array size and the data type.
 In JavaScript, it would automatically increase the size of the Array when needed.

 ### Arrays built-in operations